stephaniecrocker91/rock-paper-scissors/README.md

 * * *

 1. The site is designed in a way that makes the game fun and easy to play.
-2. The games feels personal as the user can input their name and see it displayed throughout.
+2. The game feels personal as the user can input their name and see it displayed throughout.
 3. The game rounds and scores are displayed throughout.
 4. The user will want to play again and again!